milancerny/FakeTaxi/README.md

 # Admin Panel - User Management using CodeIgniter
 #####Admin Panel - User Management Demo using CodeIgniter + AdminLTE Bootstrap Theme

-The code is uploaded to demonstrate the simple role based Admin Panel application using CodeIgniter(MVC Framework)

 ## Installation

 Download the code from repository.